Her0x27/camerazeroday/documents/tsProblems.md

 - [x] Create `NetworkInformation` interface in `types/global.d.ts`
 - [x] Extend `Navigator` interface
-- [ ] Add type guards for API availability
+- [x] Add type guards for API availability
+  - Note: navigator.connection is not actually used in the codebase
+  - The type definitions exist for potential future use
+  - No type guards needed since there's no runtime code using this API

 ### 4.3 Type Assertions Instead of Type Guards
 **Location:** Multiple files